daniyalshah/csci3055u-project-template/README.md

 Scala enables you to use all the classes of the Java SDK's

 ## About the syntax

 If you're familiar with Java, Scala should be pretty simple to pick up!
 The biggest syntactic difference between Scala and Java is that the ; line end character is optional.

+After installing the Scala jar, in the prompt type in "scala -version" and press enter Now you are ready to code!

 Lets now learn basic syntax!
 * **Object**: Objects have states and behaviors.
 * **Class**: A class can be defined as a template/blueprint that describes the behaviors/states that object of its type support.
     * **Class Name**: For all class names, the first letter should be in Upper Case.